Mrunal-G/Retrieval-augmented-generation-RAG-on-Youtube-videos/README.md

-# Retrieval-augmented-generation-RAG-on-Youtube-videos
+# Retrieval-augmented generation (RAG) on YouTube video chatbot app

+Containerized chatbot using Docker for Q&A and summarization on audio transcription from YouTube link by leveraging LangChain, Streamlit, Chroma vector database,  HuggingFace for sentence embeddings and OpenAI GPT and deployed it on Microsoft Azure.

-This is a Streamlit application that helps you chat with your youtube audio file powered by Langchain, ChromaDB, and OpenAI.
+Basically, this is a Streamlit application that helps you chat with your youtube audio file powered by Langchain, ChromaDB, and OpenAI.

 normally -> streamlit run app.py